Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Myth: All headaches lead to hair loss

-Most headaches do not cause hair loss.
+Most headaches do not cause hair shedding.
 The two can be related in certain conditions but aren't directly linked in most cases.

 Myth: Hair products cause migraines